baqar-abbas/population-metrics-webapp/README.md

 npm install

 ### Usage
 user must be able to see the Data fetched through API and must be able to see the details of population data country wise.
+When user clicks on any country all the details associated with that country must popup in details page.

 ### Run tests
-Click on country populations metric user must be able to see the details associated with country's population.
+Click on country populations metric user must be able to see the details associated with country's population and other associated details with that country.

 ### Deployment
 The Project will be deployed after final approval.